jerrywardlow/p3catalog/README.md

 `vagrant ssh`

-Now that we are logged into the virtual environment, we can change into the shared file directory and load our web application.
+Now that we are logged into the virtual environment, we can load our web application.

-`cd /vagrant`
 `python itemcatalog.py`

 This command will start our Flask web application.
 Turning our attention to a